Breaking News for your Bucket List: Explore the Grove of Titans, the Largest Redwood Trees in the World

 Gaze at the Largest Redwood Trees on Earth: Hike to the Grove of Titans in Del Norte County, California

-A mysterious collection of some of the largest redwood trees known to exist has been “officially” revealed to the public.
-Lace-up your hiking shoes, your Del Norte County Redwoods National Park bucket list just got longer.
+A mysterious collection of some of the largest redwood trees known to exist has been “officially” revealed to the public in Jedediah Smith Redwoods State Park, part of the Redwood National Parks.
+Lace-up your hiking shoes, your Del Norte County, California Redwoods National Park bucket list just got longer.
 The Grove of Titans must be seen to be believed.
 Once you walk this elevated path, these mammoth trees will capture your heart.

 Until very recently, the cosmic Grove of Titans was essentially a classified destination.
 The mystic redwood forest contains three of the 10 largest coastal redwoods trees known in existence by volume.
 The largest is named Lost Monarch, standing at 320 feet and 26 feet in diameter.
 That is 81 feet around; a tennis court couldn’t wrap around a trunk that big!
 Other rivaling Titans in the grove include Del Norte Titan, El Viejo del Norte and Screaming Titans.
 The unique banshee-of-a-tree features two trunks that have fused together to create one towering giant.